 But is that what creative writing programs teach?
 How to create?
 No. Not at all.
 For those of us who want to go beyond telling a good story at a party, there are tools and methods and an arsenal of devices that will help us spin a better tale.
 And by better, I mean more effective.
 And by more effective, I mean the reader doesn’t stop reading after a page and switch on Netflix instead.

-We can keep a reader’s attention through a number of means: a compelling story (you can’t put it down); characters that you care about and you want to know how they end up; prose that is so beautiful that it is like reading poetry, a visceral pleasure; a world that you find yourself immersed in and don’t want to leave.
+We can keep a reader’s attention through a number of means: telling a truly compelling story (you just can’t put it down); creating characters that people care about and want to know how they end up; writing prose that is so beautiful that it is like reading poetry, a visceral pleasure; and building a world that readers find themselves immersed in and don’t want to leave.
 Different writers have different strengths, but the ones who are successful are masters at delivering at least one of the above.

 I’ve had good creative writing teachers and bad creative writing teachers.
 The worst was the one who made us sit and listen to him for six hours without eating or going to the bathroom.
 Since I was pregnant at the time, I did both anyway.
 The best teacher was able to look at a particular piece of writing and identify what the writer was trying to do.
 And then, of course, help that writer take the next step forward.

 Another dividend of a writing class is quite simply this: it makes you write.
 Writers, maybe all creative types, have a strange pull between wanting to do their craft and not wanting to do it.
 Maybe that’s because the story in your head is always better than the one that comes out on paper.
+Or you’re so tired after a long day’s work.
+Or you live with a high-maintenance child/partner/parent/pet.
 But like any craft, persistence and practice are the two best weapons we can cultivate.
 Why is it that no one says oil painters should be able to produce a masterpiece without any training?
 Or musicians?
 Or sculptors?
 Or programmers?
 Telling a story well is not exactly intuitive.
 Voice, perspective, points of view, compressing time or the reverse—all of these can be learned and should be learned, in my opinion.

 That’s not to say that creative writing classes don’t have their drawbacks.
 They do.
 I can look at a number of books and see exactly where they’ve been workshopped because the prose suddenly become both stilted and pseudo-meaningful.
-The writer has taken on someone else’s voice, some classmate who says, I wanted to know why she decided to become a doctor.
+The writer has taken on someone else’s voice, some classmate who says, I wanted to know why her mother named her Brooklyn and did this name affect her decision to move to New York?
+And then you’re down a rabbit hole, explaining, changing, maybe even swerving the story trajectory.